 * * *

-I hereby assert that the purpose of this blog is educational/informative in matters of United States history generally, emphasizing the evolutional history of the “Old West.”
-There is no commercial purpose to this blog.
-There is no revenue generated from any material posted here.
-I am not in competition with any news source, including any other on-line journal, and I have no interest in interfering with any person’s ability to earn an income as an author, journalist, photographer, or artist.
+I hereby assert that the purpose of this blog is educational/informative in matters of history generally, emphasizing the evolution of the United States and its interaction with other nations or of significant events that took place in other countries or regions of the world.
+No revenue is generated from any material posted here.
+I am not in competition with any news source, including any other online journal, and I have no interest in interfering with any person’s ability to earn an income as an author, journalist, photographer, or artist.

 This website contains some quotations and excerpts from copyrighted material.
 These uses fall well within the copyright doctrine of “Fair Use.”